CodeFab-io/ElmSharp/README.md

 }
 ```

+This refactor created the new `WithPlayerGuess` function, which is invoked from two different places on `OnPlayerPressedKey`.

-### Exiting the game once the player found the correct number
+### 🤔 Exiting the game once the player found the correct number

 This is an interesting addition for two reasons:

 * If we would just return the `Cmd.StopAppWithCode(exitCode: 0)` from the `Update` function once the player guesses the correct number, then ElmSharp wouldn't render the `View` congratulating the player.
-Therefore we might want to have a 1 second timeout between the player guessing the number and the application exiting, to have a better experience (a normal game would have some sound or animation to celebrate)
+Therefore we might want to have a 1 second timeout between the player guessing the number and the application exiting.
+This provides a nicer experience: a normal game would have some sound or animation to celebrate victory

 * If we add a timeout between the correct guessing and the game exiting, there is a chance the player presses another guess.
-That would be awkward, so we should adjust our `Update` function to no longer take any guesses after we have the correct one
+That would be awkward, so we should adjust our `Update` function to no longer take any guesses after we have the correct one (the reason we don't just unsubscribe from keypresses altogether is to allow the player to still use `Q` to quit the game)

-Therefore, here we go again.
+Therefore, here we go again. 🔄

 ### 🚫 No longer taking guesses after the correct guess